 The IRS, however, was in no rush.
 In fact, it was intentionally dragging its heels, keeping another conservative group from obtaining the tax-exempt status it deserved.
 This was common practice with many of our clients.
 Months and even years would go by with no response from the IRS.
 The intrusive questions and delay after delay were all tactics used by the IRS as part of their unconstitutional targeting scheme.

 This request was also extremely burdensome.
-Twenty-seven questions with twenty-eight subparts were to be answered and all relevant accompanying documents sent back to the IRS – all within a new deadline of approximately 3 weeks.
+27 questions with 28 subparts were to be answered, and all relevant accompanying documents sent back to the IRS – all within a new deadline of approximately three weeks.